alpaca111/capstone_MGC/README.md

 I performed various statistical and machine learning models for the classification problem including one hyperparameter grid search on AWS.
 The model that generalises best predicted the music genre with a 65% accuracy compared to the baseline of 30%.
 Key insights and limitations in accuracy were found, such as increase of bias from class imbalance, inaccurate tagging of metadata for model training, limit of explained variance due to required dimensionality reduction.

-Future improvements and general limitation are summarised below.
+Future improvements and general limitations have been summarised below.
 ## Files in this Repository
 Presentation slides: Used to present the project, findings, limitations and future improvements to a non-technical audience.
 Technical report: Report aimed for a technical audience.
 It contains a detailed explanation of the extraction methods employed and general methodology, exploratory data analysis, preprocessing steps, modelling stage, findings,  limitations and improvements for the future.